Henry Darwin Rogers: Biography

 In 1842, he and his brother William, who was similarly occupied with a geological survey in Virginia (his reports were published in 1838 and 1841, and he wrote also on the connection between thermal springs and anticlinal axes and faults), brought before the Association of American Geologists and Naturalists their conclusions on the physical structure of the Appalachian chain, and on the elevation of great mountain chains.
 The researches of H. D. Rogers were elaborated in his final report on Pennsylvania, in which he included a general account of the geology of the United States and of the coal fields of North America and Great Britain.
 In this important work, he dealt also with the structure of the great coal fields, the method of formation of the strata, and the changes in the character of the coal from the bituminous type to anthracite.

 During the ten ensuing years, his services were retained as an expert by various coal companies.
 During this period – in 1846 – he moved to Boston.
 The field work of the Pennsylvania survey was resumed in 1851 and continued until 1854.
 Six annual reports were published between 1836 and 1842, and in 1855 the preparation of a final report was confided to him.
 Finding that the work could be done less expensively abroad, he transferred his residence to Edinburgh and issued The Geology of Pennsylvania, a Government Survey.
 The book, in two quarto volumes, contains 1682 pages, is illustrated by 778 woodcuts and diagrams in the text, 69 plates, and 18 folded sheets of sections, and was published by W. Blackwood & Sons (London and Edinburgh), and J. B. Lippincott & Co., Philadelphia, in 1858.
-In the final report Rogers included a general account of the geology of the United States and of the coal fields of North America and Great Britain.
-He also dealt with the structure of the great coal fields, the method of formation of the strata, and the changes in the character of the coal from the bituminous type to anthracite.

-In 1854 he married Elizabeth Stillman Lincoln.
+In 1854, he married Elizabeth Stillman Lincoln.
 They had two children.

-In 1857 he was appointed Regius Professor of Natural History and Geology at the University of Glasgow.
+In 1857, he was appointed Regius Professor of Natural History and Geology at the University of Glasgow.
 The same year he was also appointed as keeper of the Hunterian Museum and Clerk to the Trustees.
 One of his later essays (1861) was on the parallel 'roads' (geological terraces) of Lochaber (Glen Roy), the origin of which he attributed to a vast inundation.

 He died at 5 Elgin Villas in Shawlands, Glasgow in 1866 seemingly as a result of a combination of overwork, a weak constitution and the effect of the Glasgow climate.
 He was buried amongst Edinburgh's rich and famous in the south-east section of Dean Cemetery near the south path.

 The University of Glasgow appointed geologist John Young to replace Rogers.